Intel shares tumble after new CEO pledges to stick with chip manufacturing

 That strategy has crumbled in recent years as Intel struggled to introduce new production techniques on time.
 It is now lagging behind TSMC and Samsung Electronics, which make chips for Intel competitors, such as Advanced Micro Devices, and big Intel customers including Amazon.com and Apple.

-AMD shares rallied in extended trading while Gelsinger discussed his goal of improving Intel’s in-house manufacturing.
+AMD shares rallied in extended trading while Mr Gelsinger discussed his goal of improving Intel’s in-house manufacturing.

 Website hacked